enthought/vpsearch/paper/paper.md

 # Acknowledgements

-We would like to thank Jun Isayama and Yuko Kiridoshi for stimulating discussions, and Homin Park for help in setting up the computational infrastructure that was used for the case study.
+We would like to thank Peter Zahemszky, for fixing a bug in the computation of the score for sequences with ambiguous nucleotides, as well as Jun Isayama and Yuko Kiridoshi for stimulating discussions, and Homin Park for help in setting up the computational infrastructure that was used for the case study.

 # References